jackcutting/chirper/README.md

 # Chirper
 *You know, like the blue bird website...*

+## Example

+To view an example of the application, simply go to: [https://chirper-dev.herokuapp.com/](https://chirper-dev.herokuapp.com/)

 ## Getting Started

 This application was built using the very latest version of Ruby and Ruby on Rails at the time.
 These are as follows: